linuxserver/docker-transmission/README.md

 The automatic update will run once a day at 3am local server time.

+For users pulling an update and unable to access the webui setting you may need to set `"rpc-host-whitelist-enabled": false,` in /config/settings.json`

 ## Info

 * To monitor the logs of the container in realtime `docker logs -f transmission`.